 How to claim adoption pay

 To claim adoption pay, you must give your employer a matching certificate or other evidence from the adoption agency stating the name and address of the approved adoption agency, the name and address of the person claiming adoption pay, the expected or actual placement date and the date on which you were informed by the adoption agency that the child was being placed with you.

-You should provide your employer that information at least 28 days before the date chosen as the beginning of the adoption pay period.
+You should usually provide your employer with that information at least 28 days before the date chosen as the beginning of the adoption pay period.

 You should also tell your employer when you plan to take your adoption leave – within seven days of being matched with a child by the adoption agency.